 #10.
-Paul MacLean.
-He was the bushy lipped triggerman for Dale Hawerchuk in Winnipeg.
-Now he's an assistant coach in Detroit.
-Here's the then and now.
+Paul MacLean/Larry Hopkins.
+Paul MacLean was the bushy lipped triggerman for Dale Hawerchuk in Winnipeg.
+Now he's the coach in Ottawa.
+Here's his famous hockey card.
+Only problem is that photo is actually of teammate Larry Hopkins!

 #9 Dennis Maruk.
 Not only did Dennis Maruk lead the Washington Capitals with 60 goals and 136 points in the 1981-82 season, but he had the best mustache.
 In the 1980s Washington was a team with a few good mustaches - think Rod Langway and Mike Gartner.